 It’s a huge sucker that I just bought yesterday and it doesn’t really look like a package with chicken breast the way I buy it in my native Holland or the US.
 I was in a hurry.
 I eye it suspiciously and see the word gâinâ on the label.
 Gâinâ?
 Chicken is piu in Romanian.

 I give up.
 I’ve had enough.
 I am so done with this.
 My store of expat life patience is exhausted.
 It’s not only the chicken, the water, the electricity, the tiny fridge, the heat, the dull knife, the lack of kitchen drawers, the dead rat in the garden this morning, and the four eggs that cracked open when I boiled them and made a mess, also this morning.
 No.

-I jam the duck breast in the miniscule freezer and shove the hacked-up chicken parts in the tiny fridge.
+I jam the duck breast in the minuscule freezer and shove the hacked-up chicken parts in the tiny fridge.
 Gathering purse and keys I leave the house and schlepp my frustrated self to the nearest grocery store to find some chicken breasts.
 I cannot avoid the squashed mulberries on the pavement and my shoes are getting filthy.
 Great.

-It is sunny but not too hot yet, and I think of what I read this morning about How to Be Happy Anytime.
+It is sunny but not too hot yet this morning, and I think of what I read earlier about How to Be Happy Anytime.
 Okay, I need to be in the moment now.
 This moment.
 This moment is nice, actually.
 Walking feels good.
 The sun is good for my vitamin D dose today.
 Breathing in, breathing out.